SophieSjoberg/ca-prepcourse-3/terminal/vm_on_windows.md

-# Windows, really?
+## Windows, really?
+There is not much you can do with this material if you are working on a windows based computer.
+You can however, install Linux on your machine and follow the course using that partition.
+Another possibility is that you use a so called VirualBox.
+We have prepared a step-by-step guide for you to follow if you want to set that up.

+**Note!
+The following walkthrough is fairly advanced so you should really take it slow and follow the instructions carefully.**
-# How to Install Ubuntu 14.04 LTS on Oracle Virtual Box
+### Install Ubuntu 14.04 LTS on Oracle Virtual Box

 1. Step 1: Download [VirtualBox Windows Installer][vbox-win-install] and Install it.